comath/aiv_website/_pages/2024_Talks.markdown

 1. Ayush RoyChowdhury (The University of Texas at Austin)
 2. Mulong Luo (The University of Texas at Austin)
 3. Mohit Tiwari (The University of Texas at Austin)

+## Bridging the Experience Gap in Machine Learning Security

+August 10; 1500-1600

+**Abstract**

+This panel will explore the critical challenges and opportunities in developing a robust workforce for AI and machine learning (ML) security.
+As AI systems become increasingly prevalent across industries, the need for skilled professionals who can safeguard these technologies against adversarial attacks and vulnerabilities has never been greater.

+A key focus of the discussion will be addressing the significant shortage of practitioners with hands-on experience in securing ML models deployed in real-world adversarial environments.
+Panelists will examine how this lack of battle-tested expertise impacts the industry's ability to defend against sophisticated attacks and discuss strategies for cultivating this essential skill set.

+**Authors**
+Moderated by Kellee Wicker (Wilson Center)

+1. Christine Lai (CISA)
+2. David Lo (SMU)
+3. Austin Carson (Seed AI)
+4. Nick Landers (Dreadnode)

 ## Evaluations and Guardrails against Prompt Injection attacks on LLM powered-applications